jennymalmoe/LazyVegan/README.md

 * Edit their recipes (UPDATE)
 * Delete their recipes (DELETE)

-In addition to the goals above; also to promote a brand of cooking tools by linking them to the recipes.
+In addition to the goals above; also to promote a brand of natural, eco-friendly and sustainable kitchen ware that goes hand in hand with Lazy Vegan approach.

 Eventually the recipe database will increase in both recipes and users/visitors.
 The site offer users to interact by adding their own recipes that makes the user feel like being a part of "the community".
 An important business goal is to be able to contact users using their provided contact information, to offer them additional sales/marketing/offers.